Nawa shigusa: the good manners of ropes

 Don’t pull hair – Problems or other matters that come up during a tie and are not dealt with on the spot will fester and drag on.
 And will often get talked to unrelated parties.
 Issues should always be discussed on the spot without dragging them on. (“To pull the hair from the back” is a Japanese expression used when someone speaks again about a matter you considered as already closed)

 Don’t pull feet – Pulling someone’s feet by dragging outsiders into a conflict born by envy and resentment,is not a welcomed behavior. (“To pull someone’s feet” in Japanese means “to put someone in”)

 Same plants – No matter the sexual leaning, or preference, at heart we are all the same: humans.
 And like plants, even if stepped on, we endure and grow.
-However a plant cannot grow without roots (people) and leafs (people), and they both needs to be nurtured.
+However a plant cannot grow without roots (people) and leaves (people), and they both need to be nurtured.